Machine Learning for Large-Scale

 Optional: Demo of the TD algorithm (from Andrej Karpathy)

-Due date: final report December 11 (by the end of the day).
+Due date: study plan October 28.
+Final report December 15 (by the end of the day).

 Project presentation (10%)